abhisuri97/NotifyMe/README.md

 ##Basic usage

 - `/help-abhibot`: produces help info
-- `@channel`: send PM from Abbot Suriwat to everyone in the channel
+- `@channel`: send PM from Abhibot Suriwat to everyone in the channel
 - `@firstname lastname`: send PM to that person in the channel

 ###Thank you to npm facebook-chat-api for making the majority of this happen!